Brief Instructions

 To view the status of Dr.Web for UNIX Mail Servers components and to manage their operation, you can use:

-The management web interface of Dr.Web for UNIX Mail Servers (by default, you can access it via a web browser at https://127.0.0.1:4443/).
+The management web interface of Dr.Web for UNIX Mail Servers (you can access it via a web browser at https://127.0.0.1:4443 by default).

-How to View Log of the Dr.Web for UNIX Mail Servers
+How to View the Log of Dr.Web for UNIX Mail Servers

-According to default settings the general log of all Dr.Web for UNIX Mail Servers components is displayed in syslog file (the file for logging messages by the system component syslog depends on the system and is located in the directory /var/log).
-General log settings are defined in the configuration file in the section [Root] (parameters Log and DefaultLogLevel).
-For each component in their settings section, parameters Log and LogLevel are available.
-They set the log storage location and the logging level of messages that the component outputs in the log.
+By default, the unified log of all Dr.Web for UNIX Mail Servers components is output to syslog (a file used by the system component syslog to log messages; the file depends on the system and is located in the /var/log directory).
+Unified log settings are defined in the configuration file in the [Root] section (Log and DefaultLogLevel parameters).
+Log and LogLevel parameters are provided for each component in its settings section.
+They set the log storage location and the logging level of messages output by the component to the log.

 To change the logging settings, use the Dr.Web Ctl command-line management tool and the Dr.Web for UNIX Mail Servers management web interface (if it is installed).

-# drweb-ctl cfset Root.Log <path to log file>
+# drweb-ctl cfset Root.Log <log path>

 # drweb-ctl cfset Root.DefaultLogLevel DEBUG